Country _ Name

 Market size for financial services using crypto currencies and biggest companies in this business area

-In Italy, the use of virtual currencies is relatively increasing among consumers and businesses.
+In Italy, the use of virtual currencies is relatively increasing amongst consumers and businesses.
 In this context, Bitcoin remains the most popular virtual coin among Italian users.

 Additional comments regarding the economic situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area